nemanjarogic/handball-betting-prediction/README.md

 </h2>

 1. DataSet
-   Test and train files for training the  artificial neural network
+   <br/>Test and train files for training the  artificial neural network